-You will develop your knowledge and understanding through lectures, seminars and tutorials, laboratory work, individual and group projects, field visits, field work and independent research.
+You will develop your knowledge and understanding through lectures; tutor-led and student-led seminars and tutorials, laboratory practicals, group projects, individual and group presentations, field visits, field work and independent research.
 At Part One the emphasis is on discovering the nature of archaeology and its methods, and a basic outline of the development of the human species.
-At Part Two you will consolidate and enhance your knowledge of the human past and of archaeological methodology, particularly the scientific methods used in Archaeology.
-At Part Three you will specialise in the study of selected periods, regions and themes, as well as carrying out a piece of independent research for your dissertation, applying the methods and knowledge you have gained.
+At Part Two you will consolidate and enhance your knowledge of the human past and of archaeological methodology.
+At Part Three you will specialise in the study of selected periods, regions and themes, as well as carrying out a piece of independent research for your dissertation.